Register of Tradeswomen

 2. INFORMATION ABOUT THE REGISTER OF TRADESWOMEN AND HOW TO CONTACT US

 2.1.
 Who we are.
-We are referrers.
-The contract for works will be directly between you (the customer) and your tradeswoman who is a self-employed, verified member of The Register of Tradeswomen, who holds the relevant qualifications and insurance to carry out the requested work in your property.
-The contract will be governed by the terms and conditions set out below.
+We are referrers and are not responsible for work carried out.
+While we do our best to ensure you receive work at the highest standards we ask that you carry out your own due diligence.
+The contract for works will be between you (the customer) and your tradeswoman who is a self-employed, verified member of The Register of Tradeswomen, who holds the relevant qualifications and insurance to carry out the requested work in your property.
+The contract is between you and your tradeswoman and will be governed by the terms and conditions set out below.

 2.2.
 How to contact us.
 You can contact us by telephoning our customer service team at 0300 770 2252 or by writing to us at email@example.com.